-The Energy Policy Simulator (EPS) is distributed with three scripts written in the Python programming language.
+The Energy Policy Simulator (EPS) is distributed with several scripts written in the Python programming language.
 The purpose of these scripts is to allow the model user to perform certain types of analysis or generate certain types of output that would be laborious to do manually.

-Three scripts are included in the EPS model distribution:
+Four scripts are included in the EPS model distribution:

-- CreateContributionTestScript.py- This script helps you determine the contributions of individual policies or user-specified groups of policies to a policy package.
+CreateContributionTestScript.py- This script helps you determine the contributions of individual policies or user-specified groups of policies to a policy package.
 It is useful for generating wedge diagrams and policy cost curves.

 Python 3 is a free and open source programming language.
 You can download and install Python 3 on your system from the official Python website.
 It is available for many operating systems, including Windows and Mac.

 Text Editor for Programmers

 Although it is not required to use the Python scripts, a text editor oriented toward programmers (and capable of color-coding Python syntax) is recommended.
 Some good, free options include:

 Visual Studio Code, a full-featured editor, available for Windows, Mac, and Linux